JonathanMcCormickJr/OSSP-CS/Term-05/satan/README.md

-# Satanism II: Satan and Human Nature.
+# ⛧ Satanism II: Satan and Human Nature ⛧

 Jonathan A. McCormick, Jr.